 Les funerailles auront lieu demain a l'eglise St. Joseph.

-Published on pg.
-1 in L'Etoile, Lowell, MA, 20 Aout, 1901
+L'Etoile, Lowell, MA, 20 Aout, 1901

 Cyprian Chrisman and Theodule Chouinard, his son in law, both of Lowell drowned Sunday in the Oyster River, near the King brickyard, in Durham Point, N. H. Where the corpses were identified.
 They were aboard a barge full of bricks when it began to sink.
 Both men jumped into the water and perished in the waves.